pact-foundation/pact-plugins/drivers/jvm/README.md

 ## Building the JVM driver

 The JVM driver is built with Gradle.
 The build can be run with `./gradlew build`, but there is a test `DriverPactTest` that requires a Protobuf plugin to work.
-Either disable that test, or install the prototype Protobuf plugin before running the build.
+Either skip or disable that test, or install the prototype Protobuf plugin before running the build.